dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-Studio portrait using Google Gemini Nano Banana.
-You can use your own photo with the prompt

 A minimalist studio portrait of a woman sitting at a smooth concrete table against a soft light-gray background.
 She wears a black satin button-up shirt, natural makeup, and has shoulder-length brown hair with soft bangs.
 In front of her is a tall glass of iced latte with visible ice cubes and a straw.
 Beside the glass stands a small 3D chibi-style figurine version of the same woman, with a large head, big expressive eyes, rosy cheeks, and simplified features, holding a tiny iced coffee.
 The chibi has a glossy toy-like texture and soft shadows.
 Calm, cozy café vibe, cinematic soft lighting, shallow depth of field, ultra-realistic human combined with stylized 3D character, high detail, 1:1 aspect ratio.
 ```

 ---

 ## [@john_my07](https://twitter.com/john_my07)

 ### Images